 - Cathy D. Pattison

-The Office of the Assistant Town Manager/Director of Planning welcomes your input.
-Please feel free to e-mail your comments to Brian Freeman.
+The Office of Director of Planning welcomes your input.
+Please feel free to e-mail your comments to John Woods.

 BackgroundThe Town of Wytheville Planning Commission consists of seven members appointed by the Town Council.
 Terms are staggered and individual appointments are made for four years.